koho/coredns-chinadns/README.md

   * `TO...` are the fallback destination endpoints to forward to.
 We usually add a dns server outside China to this list.
 * `reload` change the period between each database file reload.
 A time of zero seconds disables the feature.
   Examples of valid durations: "300ms", "1.5h" or "2h45m".
 See Go's [time](https://godoc.org/time) package.
 Default is 30s.
+* **IGNORED_NAMES** in `except` is a space-separated list of domains to exclude from forwarding to fallback upstreams.
+  Requests that match one of these names will be only forwarded to main upstreams.

 ## Examples